HenSch90/SiD/Modul-C1_Kind.md

 is:

-it: … wieder mit Kind(ern) studieren?
+it1: … wieder mit Kind(ern) studieren?

+it2: … wieder mit Kind studieren?

+it3: … wieder mit Kindern studieren?

 st: